sysdiglabs/terraform-provider-sysdig/website/docs/index.md

 For either options, the corresponding **URL** and **API Token** must be configured.
 See options bellow.

+Sysdig provider can also be used to interact with [IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-getting-started).
+For more details check `IBM Cloud Monitoring Authentication` example and configuration reference below.

 Use the navigation to the left to read about the available resources.

 ## Example Usage